Majeed7/BayesianBWM/readme.md

 ## Contact

-If you have any problem executing the code, contact Majid Mohammadi, m.mohammadi@tudelft.nl
+If you have any problem executing the code, contact Majid Mohammadi, majid.mohammadi690@tudelft.nl